arnavdev04/eng10/index.md

 <br/><br/>

 ## [Library of Light](https://arnavdev04.github.io/eng10/Light.html)
-This link will send you to some of our nice lamps!
+This link will send you to our Library of Light Creations!